CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 2 -- Diving In.md

 a = int(input('Enter 1st number: '))
 b = int(input('Enter 2nd number: '))
 ```
-If you've played around with changing the text that's displayed for the prompt, you may have noticed that it bears no relation to what the code does.
+If you've played around with changing the text that's displayed for the prompt, you may have noticed that it bears no relation to how the rest of the code works.
 But does the order of lines matter?
 Can you have `b =` before `a =`?

 ### Change the Name of Variables
 `a` and `b` are examples of what we call *variables*.
 If you hated math in school, this might trigger some flashbacks: